transformrs/trv/README.md

 ## Usage

+This tool is designed to work with [Typst](https://github.com/typst/typst) presentations.
+Typst is a new typesetting system that is similar to LaTeX.
-Create a Typst presentation with speaker notes:
+To create a video, create a Typst presentation with speaker notes:

 ```typ
 #import "@preview/polylux:0.4.0": *